 - A thief may steal your checking account information and your mother’s maiden name.
 Then, posing as you, this individual can drain your checking account, investments or other savings vehicles.

-- For more information on identity theft and how you can protect yourself, visit
+- For more information on identity theft and how you can protect yourself, click the following links.

 The internet has made phishing particularly attractive to scam artists who prey on unsuspecting online users.